projectacrn/acrn-hypervisor/doc/introduction/index.rst

 Following along with the numbered items in :numref:`io-emulation-path`:

-1. When a guest execute an I/O instruction (PIO or MMIO), a VM exit happens.
+1. When a guest executes an I/O instruction (PIO or MMIO), a VM exit happens.
-   ACRN hypervisor takes control, and analyzes the the VM exit reason, which is a VMX_EXIT_REASON_IO_INSTRUCTION for PIO access.
+   ACRN hypervisor takes control, and analyzes the VM exit reason, which is a VMX_EXIT_REASON_IO_INSTRUCTION for PIO access.
 2. ACRN hypervisor fetches and analyzes the guest instruction, and notices it is a PIO instruction (``in AL, 20h`` in this example), and put